trust-mfn-berlin/animals-as-objects/vault/story.feeding-and-overfeeding.md

 What followed was a controversial debate, both inside and outside zoos, about the proper feeding (and treatment) of zoo animals.
 The issue goes as far back as the founding of zoological gardens in the 19th century: What was even known at the time about the nutritional requirements of zoo animals?

-## Forms of feeding and nutritional knowledge
+## Forms of Feeding and Nutritional Knowledge

 From the 19th century onwards, zoos in Germany and elsewhere set up kitchens for the preparation of feed for their animals.
 These were run by feeding experts, often advised by veterinarians.
 The Unter den Linden Aquarium in Berlin employed a “Küchenmeister”, or “kitchen master”, from the 1880s onwards, and Frankfurt Zoo set up its own feeding kitchen as early as 1875.
 However, these were still located outside the zoo grounds.
 Nowadays, the kitchens are usually integrated into the zoo’s service and maintenance area.